-A new resource under the FMTW banner where we plan to build a digital smörgåsbord of guides to help theatre freelancers understand the ins and outs of funding applications, Arts Council project grant advice and road maps for using the benefits system; Universal Credit, Jobseeker’s Allowance, Council Tax Reduction etc.
+A digital smörgåsbord of guides to help theatre freelancers understand the ins and outs of funding applications, Arts Council project grant advice and road maps for using the benefits system; Universal Credit, Jobseeker’s Allowance, Council Tax Reduction etc.

 ACE PROJECT GRANTS: Templates

 APPLYING FOR ARTS FUNDING: A GUIDE Sabrina Mahfouz

 This page tells you more about claiming Universal Credit if you’re self-employed.
 If you’re self-employed and already claiming certain benefits like Tax Credits or Housing Benefit, you will be eventually moved onto Universal Credit.
 Find out more about what to expect and what you can do to be prepared.